-- 1. Engaging in any conduct that endangers students, staff, or others, including, but not limited to, physical violence, threats of violence, or illegal possession of a firearm or other weapon (cf. 0450 Comprehensive Safety Plan) (cf. 4158/4258/4358 Employee Security) - 2.
-Engaging in harassing or discriminatory behavior towards students, parents/guardians, staff, or community members, or failing or refusing to intervene when an act of discrimination, harassment, intimidation, or bullying against a student is observed

-(cf. 0410 - Nondiscrimination in District Programs and Activities) (cf. 4119.11/4219.11/4319.11 - Sexual Harassment)

-(cf. 5131.2 - Bullying)

-(cf. 5145.3 - Nondiscrimination/Harassment) (cf. 5145.7 - Sexual Harassment)

-- 3. Physically abusing, sexually abusing, neglecting, or otherwise willfully harming or injuring a child - 4.
-Engaging in inappropriate socialization or fraternization with a student or soliciting, encouraging, or maintaining an inappropriate written, verbal, or physical relationship with a student - 5.
+- Engaging in any conduct that endangers students, staff, or others, including, but not limited to, physical violence, threats of violence, or possession of a firearm or other weapon (cf. 0450 Comprehensive Safety Plan) (cf. 3515.7 Firearms on School Grounds) (cf. 4158/4258/4358 Employee Security) - Engaging in harassing or discriminatory behavior towards students, parents/guardians, staff, or community members, or failing or refusing to intervene when an act of discrimination, harassment, intimidation, or bullying against a student is observed (cf. 0410 Nondiscrimination in District Programs and Activities) (cf. 4119.11/4219.11/4319.11 Sexual Harassment) (cf. 5131.2 Bullying) (cf. 5145.3 Nondiscrimination/Harassment) (cf. 5145.7 Sexual Harassment) - 3.
+Physically abusing, sexually abusing, neglecting, or otherwise willfully harming or injuring a child - 4.
+Engaging in inappropriate socialization or fraternization with a student or soliciting, encouraging, or maintaining an inappropriate written, verbal, or physical relationship with astudent - 5.
 Possessing or viewing any pornography on school grounds, or possessing or viewing child pornography or other imagery portraying children in a sexualized manner at any time - 6.
 Using profane, obscene, or abusive language against students, parents/guardians, staff, or community members - 7.
-Willfully disrupting district or school operations by loud or unreasonable noise or other action - 8.
-Using tobacco, alcohol, or an illegal or unauthorized substance, or illegally possessing or distributing any controlled substance, while in the workplace or at a school-sponsored activity

-(cf. 3513.3 - Tobacco-Free Schools)

-(cf. 4020 - Drug and Alcohol Free Workplace)

-(cf. 4112.41/4212.41/4312.41 - Employee Drug Testing)

-(cf. 4112.42/4212.42/4312.42 - Drug and Alcohol Testing for School Bus Drivers)
+Willfully disrupting district or school operations by loud or unreasonable noise or other action (cf. 3515.2 Disruptions) - Using tobacco, alcohol, or an illegal or unauthorized substance, or possessing or distributing any controlled substance, while in the workplace, on district property, or at a school-sponsored activity (cf. 3513.3 Tobacco-Free Schools) (cf. 3513.4 Drug and Alcohol Free Schools) (cf. 4020 Drug and Alcohol Free Workplace) (cf. 4112.41/4212.41/4312.41 Employee Drug Testing) (cf. 4112.42/4212.42/4312.42 Drug and Alcohol Testing for School Bus Drivers)

-- 9. Dishonesty with students, parents/guardians, staff, or members of the public, including, but not limited to, falsification of information in employment records or other school records - 10.
-Divulging confidential information about students, district employees, or district operations to persons not authorized to receive the information
+- 9. Being dishonest with students, parents/guardians, staff, or members of the public, including, but not limited to, falsifying information in employment records or other school records - Divulging confidential information about students, district employees, or district operations to persons not authorized to receive the information

-(cf. 3580 - District Records)

-(cf. 4119.23/4219.23/4319.23 - Unauthorized Release of Confidential/Privileged Information) (cf. 5125 - Student Records) (cf. 5125.1 - Release of Directory Information)

-11. Using district equipment or other district resources for the employee's own commercial purposes or for political activities (cf. 4119.25/4219.25/4319.25 - Political Activities of Employees)

-Using district equipment or communications devices for personal purposes while on duty, except in an emergency, during scheduled work breaks, or for personal necessity.
+(cf. 3580 District Records) (cf. 4119.23/4219.23/4319.23 Unauthorized Release of Confidential/Privileged Information) (cf. 5125 Student Records) (cf. 5125.1 Release of Directory Information) - 11.
+Using district equipment or other district resources for the employee's own commercial purposes or for political activities (cf. 4119.25/4219.25/4319.25 Political Activities of Employees) - 12.
+Using district equipment or communications devices for personal purposes while on duty, except in an emergency, during scheduled work breaks, or for personal necessity

 Employees shall be notified that computer files and all electronic communications, including, but not limited to, email and voice mail, are not private.
-To ensure proper use, the Superintendent or designee may monitor employee usage of district technological resources at any time without the employee's consent. (cf. 4040 - Employee Use of Technology)
+To ensure proper use, the Superintendent or designee may monitor employee usage of district technological resources at any time without the employee's consent.

+(cf. 4040 - Employee Use of Technology)
-- 12. Causing damage to or engaging in theft of property belonging to students, staff, or the district - 13.
-Wearing inappropriate attire

-(cf. 4119.22/4219.22/4319.22 - Dress and Grooming)
+- 13. Causing damage to or engaging in theft of property belonging to students, staff, or the district - 14.
+Wearing inappropriate attire (cf. 4119.22/4219.22/4319.22 - Dress and Grooming)

 An employee who observes or has evidence of another employee's inappropriate conduct shall immediately report such conduct to the principal or Superintendent or designee.
-An employee who has knowledge of or suspects child abuse or neglect shall file a report pursuant to the district's child abuse reporting procedures as detailed in AR 5141.4 - Child Abuse Prevention and Reporting. (cf. 1312.1 - Complaints Concerning District Employees) (cf. 5141.4 - Child Abuse Prevention and Reporting)
+An employee who has knowledge of or suspects child abuse or neglect shall file a report pursuant to the district's child abuse reporting procedures as detailed in AR 5141.4 - Child Abuse Prevention and Reporting. (cf. 1312.1 - Complaints Concerning District Employees)

+(cf. 5141.4 - Child Abuse Prevention and Reporting)